The Car Connection Mercedes-Benz GLA Class Overview

 First launched for 2015, the 2021 redesign comes with a more potent and efficient turbo-4, more standard features, updated technology, and plenty of space in the back for the first time since ever.

-MORE: Read our 2015 Mercedes-Benz GLA-Class preview
+MORE: Read our 2022 Mercedes-Benz GLA-Class review

-Inside, the 2015 Mercedes-Benz GLA-Class offers seating for five, although the back seat is relatively tight, even within its class; cargo space is ample, however, with a low, flat floor.
+Inside, the Mercedes-Benz GLA-Class offers seating for five, although the back seat is relatively tight, even within its class.
+Cargo space in the GLA is ample, however, it has a low, flat floor.
 In front, the GLA follows some of the design direction of recent Mercedes-Benz models, with a shelf-like instrument panel, complemented by round details and dramatic circular vents, as well as plenty of brightwork.
 Upper and lower dash areas have different materials, with some of the best, eye-catching wood and semi-metallic trims saved for the upper area.

-Safety technology is plentiful, including Attention Assist drowsy-driver detection, Blind Spot and Lane Keeping Assist, and a new Collision Prevention Assist Plus system that can brake the vehicle autonomously at up to 124 mph to reduce crash severity.
+Safety technology is plentiful, including drowsy-driver detection, blind-spot monitoring and lane keep assist, a new 360 degree camera, and a crash prevention system that can brake the vehicle autonomously at up to 124 mph to reduce crash severity.
 The GLA has not yet been put through safety evaluations by the NHTSA or the IIHS.

 A bigger 8.0-inch screen replaced the 5.8-inch screen on the dash for the 2017 model year.